CivicActions/ssp-toolkit/docs/controls/IA.md

+#### Drupal specific control support

+The system partially inherits this control from Drupal standard password management.

+All password changes/resets are recorded in the website's "Drupal watchdog" logs.

 #### Amazon Web Services (AWS) US-East/West control support

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  administrative procedures for initial authenticator distribution, for lost/compromised or damaged authenticators, and for revoking authenticators for CivicActions admin users of AWS.